atlassubbed/atlas-query-stream/docs/perf.md

 # atlas-query-stream vs cheerio

+I initially tried the queries below with a 40MB file, but cheerio's memory usage caused node.js to crash due to a heap allocation failure.
+Here we'll be making a 25MB file instead.

 ## preface

 One way to scrape HTML is to parse it, build a DOM, then provide useful inspection utils for the caller.
 This is what cheerio does.
 This requires you read the html and construct a DOM before the caller can do anything -- not good when scanning large files.